shiehn/signals-and-sorcery-docs/src/getting-started/README.md

 ![getting-started](/sas_patch_bay.png)

-# Getting Started (developing an Elixir)
+# Getting Started (developing an AI Rune)

-## Create an Elixir
+## Create a Rune
-1. Launch the Elixir template in either a Google Colab or as a Jyuptyer notebook.
+1. Launch the Rune template in either a Google Colab or as a Jyuptyer notebook.
 2. Write your function in the notebook.
-See the [Elixir](/elixirs/) section for more details.
+See the [Rune](/runes/) section for more details.
 3. Test your function by connecting it to a Crucible plugin.
 See the [Crucible](/crucible-plugins/) section for more details

-## Publish an Elixir to the Vault (coming soon ...)
+## Publish a Rune to the Vault
 1. Install the [RUNES CLI](/runes-cli/)
-2. Build your `.ipynb` file into an Elixir using the `runes-cli`
+2. Build your `.ipynb` file into an Rune using the `runes-cli`
-3. Publish your Elixir to the Vault using the `runes-cli`
+3. Publish your Rune to the Vault using the `runes-cli`